rodblg/Challenge-API-Go/README.md

 ## Installation and Configuration Instructions
 1. Clone the github repository
-2. Run the gin API inside the root directory: `go run main.go`
+2. You can run the gin API project inside the root directory with: `go run main.go`

 ## Path Operations

-This project has several 6 path operations for both user and transactions handler functions:
+This project has 6 path operations for both users and transactions:

 - /users/signup: This endpoint allows you to create new user accounts.
 Requires a JSON object as an input.
 The format for the object is as follows: